Christina Marie Riggs: Murders

-Riggs's children were killed in their beds at the family's home in Sherwood.
-Riggs had planned to give the children a combination of injectable potassium chloride, amitriptyline sedative pills, and the injectable pain medication morphine.
-She obtained the amitriptyline from a local pharmacy, and she stole the morphine and potassium chloride from the hospital where she worked.
+Riggs killed her children in their beds at the family's home in Sherwood.
+She had planned to give them a combination of potassium chloride, amitriptyline, and morphine, obtaining the amitriptyline from a local pharmacy and taking the other drugs from the hospital where she worked.

-Riggs injected the potassium chloride into Justin first, and the undiluted medication caused a great deal of burning in his veins but did not kill him.
-She tried to inject him with morphine to ease his pain, but it did not help, so she smothered him to death.
-She smothered her daughter Shelby, without injecting her, after seeing the pain that the potassium caused Justin.
-She laid the children on her bed, covered them with a blanket, and wrote suicide notes.
-She then attempted suicide by taking 28 amitriptyline pills and injecting herself with undiluted potassium chloride.
-Nineteen hours later, Riggs's mother discovered her unconscious on the floor of her home.
+Riggs injected the potassium chloride into Justin first, but the undiluted drug caused pain rather than killing him.
+She injected Justin with morphine, she said, to ease his pain.
+When it had no effect, she smothered him.
+She then smothered her daughter, Shelby, without injecting her, after witnessing the pain the potassium had caused Justin.

+Riggs placed the dead children on her bed, covered them with a blanket, and wrote suicide notes.
+She then attempted suicide by taking a large quantity of amitriptyline and injecting herself with undiluted potassium chloride.
+Nineteen hours later, her mother found her unconscious on the floor of her home.

 Trial and conviction

-At her June 1998 trial, Riggs contended she was not guilty by reason of insanity, due to depression as well as the trauma that came from working as a nurse near the site of the Oklahoma City bombing.
-Prosecutors said Riggs committed the murders out of hatred for her children.
-The Pulaski County jury convicted her.
-During the sentencing phase, Riggs prevented her attorneys from putting on a defense, saying she wanted to be executed.
+At her June 1998 trial, prosecutors argued that Riggs saw her children as an "inconvenience".
+Her defense attorneys presented expert medical witnesses who testified that Riggs, due to failed relationships, low self-esteem due to obesity, and sexual abuse she had experienced as child, had caused her to become severely depressed.
+A Pulaski County jury convicted her on two counts of capital murder.
+During the sentencing phase, she prevented her attorneys from presenting a defense, stating that she wanted to be executed.
 She later convinced the court to allow her to drop her appeals.

 Riggs was held at the McPherson Unit, which included the female death row, until her execution.
 The Arkansas execution chamber is located at the Cummins Unit.

 Execution

 On Sunday, April 30, 2000, Riggs was flown from McPherson to Cummins in preparation for her execution.
-She was executed at 9:28 pm Central Daylight Time on May 2, 2000.
-Riggs was the fifth woman executed in the United States since the reinstatement of the death penalty in 1976.
-She was the first woman executed in Arkansas since 1845.
+She was executed at 9:28 p.m.
+Central Daylight Time on May 2, 2000.
+Riggs was the fifth woman executed in the United States since the death penalty was reinstated in 1976 and the first woman executed in Arkansas since 1845.
 Her statement before execution began: "No words can express just how sorry I am for taking the lives of my babies.
 No way I can make up for or take away the pain I have caused everyone who knew and loved them."
-Her last words were, "I love you, my babies."
+Her final words were, "I love you, my babies."
 Riggs was executed with a potassium chloride injection.